Status of achievement of targets for FY2024/3

 •

-• Average scoring of all suppliers Ecovadis assessments also increased by 2 pts to 61.
+• Average scoring of all suppliers EcoVadis assessments reached 61 and achieved the target.
 In particular, the number of suppliers with low scores has decreased, leading to an improvement in scores.

 Ethics & Compliance